-1. Unless expressly specified otherwise, the requirements in the Rules apply to ships for which are contracted for construction are signed on or after 1 January 2021.
+- 1. Unless expressly specified otherwise, the requirements in the Rules apply to ships for which are contracted for construction are signed on or after 1 July 2023. - 2.
+The amendments to the Rules for 2022 edition and their effective date are as follows;